Ayush11139/Face_Recognition/README.md

 # Installation
-you can find complete procedure for installation in MAC/Ubuntu in https://pyimagesearch.com/2017/03/27/how-to-install-dlib/
+you can find complete procedure for installation of dlib library in MAC/Ubuntu in https://pyimagesearch.com/2017/03/27/how-to-install-dlib/

 # Facial Landmarks used

 Eyes
 Eyebrows
 Nose